greddy992/BASS/README.md

 # BASS

+# NOTE: This repository is no longer being updated.
+See the fork https://github.com/GautamSridhar/BASS for the latest version.

 Code for the "Behavioral Action Sequence Segmentation" algorithm.

 This folder contains all the code for analysis and the implementation of the motif discovery algorithm BASS and instructions to reproduce the figures in the paper titled "A lexical approach for identifying behavioral action sequences".